muratk3n/thirdwave/en/2020/06/power.md

 # Power

 Power is measured in Watts, energy transferred per unit time (Joule per second).
-We say someone is powerful, indicates ass-kicking, and that indicates transferring energy (kick) to someone (his ass) in a short time, say in a second.
+We say someone is powerful, indicates transferring energy (kick) to someone (the ass) in a short time, say in a second.
 That's a sign of power.
-Person has some wattage.
+Person can kick some ass, has wattage.

 How long can this person keep kicking ass?
 His capacity, IOW.
 How long can a battery last?
 Same idea.
 This is Wh, Watt-hours.
 How many watts can be given in one hour.

 Now the marking on batteries can be weird.
-Another way to get to Watt is Voltage * Ampere.
+Another way to get to Watt is Voltage times Ampere (per unit time thing is inside Ampere so it works out).
 But you will see batteries are usually only marked in mAh (mili ampere hour).
 Where is the volt?

 https://www.bixpower.com/Battery-Cell-Chemistry-Comparison-s/2392.htm